-- 1) Call the appropriate building office to inform the school of the reason for each absence; and - 2) Submit a doctor's statement, if requested, for each period of absence due to illness that exceeds five days.
+- 1) Call the appropriate building office to inform the school of the reason for each absence.
+Students will not be released to any adult other than their parent, unless the parent has contacted the appropriate building office; and - 3) Submit a doctor's statement, if requested, for each period of absence due to illness that exceeds five days.